percona/pxb-docs/docs/manual.md

-# Percona XtraBackup User Manual
+# Percona XtraBackup user manual

 *Percona XtraBackup* is a set of the following tools: